rackerlabs/support-how-to/content/office-365/set-up-office-365.md

 1. Log in to the [Manage Office 365 at Rackspace Control Panel](https://office365.cp.rackspace.com) with the Global Administrator of your tenant.

-2. In this portal, you can manage users (add and edit users, reset passwords, edit assigned licenses) and licenses (add, edit, remove licenses).
+2. In this portal, you can manage users (add or edit users, reset passwords, and edit assigned licenses) and licenses (add, edit, and remove licenses).
 If you need to manage any other settings, such as the Exchange Admin Center or the Security and Compliance center, click on **Office 365 Admin Center** on the left sidebar to be logged in to the Office 365 Admin Center automatically.

 When you first log in, the Office 365 portal requires you to enter and confirm a new password.
 After you confirm the password, the only user who can log in to your Office 365 account is **admin@{tenantName}.onmicrosoft.com**, until new users are created.